David Bruce Centre for American Studies

 American Studies faculty are involved in a wide range of academic advisory committees, editorial boards, research networks, and scholarly organizations.
-These include the AHRC Peer Review College, the Organization of American History (OAH), the European Beat Studies Network, the American Politics Group, Historians of the Twentieth Century United States (HOTCUS), and British American Nineteenth Century Historians (BrANCH).
+These include the AHRC Peer Review College, the Organization of American History (OAH), the European Beat Studies Network, the American Politics Group (APG), the British Association for American Studies (BAAS), Historians of the Twentieth Century United States (HOTCUS) and British American Nineteenth Century Historians (BrANCH).

 About the Centre

 The David K. E. Bruce Centre for American Studies (DBC) was founded in 1969 by Professor D.K.
 Adams to further and encourage research in matters relating to the United States.
 It is named for the distinguished American diplomat who was then nearing the end of his eight years as US ambassador in London.

 The Centre is an internationally recognized centre for the study of the United States.
 It is funded by a substantial endowment which provides financial assistance to active researchers, supports seminars, conferences, colloquia, occasional lectures and small exhibits, and encourages postgraduate study by means of scholarships and research grants.

 The DBC is housed in a dedicated research office in Chancellor's Building (CBB1.030) at Keele University in Staffordshire.
 Half-hourly trains from Stoke-on-Trent to London (c.
 90 minutes) and similarly frequent train services to Manchester (45 minutes), Birmingham (60 minutes) and Nottingham (60 minutes) offer easy access to Keele and from here to other locations with significant American Studies resources.
 Keele is close to a number of international airports, such as Manchester, Birmingham, Liverpool and Nottingham (East Midlands).